bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- Foggy
+- Drizzle
-- 96% humidity
+- 98% humidity
-- 2 mph wind
+- 4 mph wind
-- 83% cloud cover
+- 100% cloud cover
 - 62 AQI 🟨
 - About 5.5 inches of snow on the ground